embedly/embedly-docs/endpoints/mobile.rst

 Mobile Beta Support
 ===================
 Embedly is now offering Mobile support in Beta mode.
-This means you will get all the rich previews of Embedly Pro + HTML5 video, audio and document embeds that work on some of your favorite mobile devices.
+This means you will get all the rich previews of Embedly + HTML5 video, Flash, audio and document embeds that work on some of your favorite mobile devices.
 Having the Beta tag in place explicitly means that this is a very new feature and is open to community feedback.
 We will initially be supporting iOS devices and various Android